maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 - The most commonly-used encoding for Unicode
 - **Unicode uses a total of 4 bytes/32-bits for each codepoint ("character")**
-  - UTF-32 - 4-bytes codepoint, but waste space
+  - UTF-32 - strict 4-bytes codepoint, but waste space
   - UTF-16 - One or two 2-bytes codepoint, but also waste space
   - UTF-8
-    - 1-byte codepoint for value below 128 (Most English characters)
+    - 1-byte codepoint for value below 128 (Most English characters in ASCII)
     - Expand to max 4-bytes for larger values
     - Worst-case is the same as UTF-32
     - We cannot randomly access a string encoded in UTF-8